JMSLab/eventstudyr/cran-comments.md

 ## Package changes

  * dropped unused example datasets
- * improved the functionality for `EventStudy()` in a backwards compatible manor (hence, we increment the minor version number)
+ * improved the functionality for `EventStudy()` in a backwards compatible manner (hence, we increment the minor version number)